HKLM/UTDomGameContent/README.md

 # UTDomGameContent
-Content for the UTDomGameMode plugin for the UT4 Editor
+Content (uasset files) for the UTDomGameMode plugin for the UT4 Editor